alexyandy2016/fractal/readme.md

 ####AVAILABLE HELPER METHODS
 ```
-// Determine the current framework is Laravel
+// Determine if the current framework is Laravel
 is_laravel();

-// Determine the current framework is Lumen
+// Determine if the current framework is Lumen
 is_lumen();

 // Determine if the current version of framework is based on 5.1